cameronfabbri/Colorizing-Images-Using-Adversarial-Networks/README.md

 * Use the LAB colorspace as in the state of the art paper?
 * Generate the channels (r,g,b) individually with multiple adversaries?
 * Try and create a 'real time' variation that could colorize videos as they are playing.
+* Could try pretraining every GAN before colorization, not even on colorization.
+Just train it normally, then you will get all sorts of things for free when starting to train on color.
+Not sure if you would have to alter z to be the same size as the input image, but we'll figure that out.

 #### Things to compare
 * State of the art colorization mentioned above.